 The atmosphere here is like none other.
 They have a massive, tropical conservatory where you can sit and enjoy a cheese board, live music, and relaxation after your tasting.
-You can even purchase a glass of wine to pair with the cheese.
+You can even ask for a chocolate and wine tasting!
 They also have a dog that runs around the vineyard, and that same pup may come and sit by your knee in hopes of a piece of cheese!

-This is one of our latest finds, and we loved every second.
-They had one of the most expansive tastings we’ve found so far, and an incredibly beautiful location.
+This has been one of my most-recommended wineries over the years.
+It’s absolutely beautiful and super historic as well.
 You can take your glass of wine and explore the vineyards, roam through some ruins, and then come back with a picnic lunch to sit outside and enjoy the views.
 My husband and I also found out that my parents love this winery, as do my sister and brother-in-law, so we seem to be keeping favorites in the family!

 Owned by Dave Matthews (yep, that Dave Matthews), this vineyard was the first I ever went to in Charlottesville, and I loved it!
 As the website states, “the building is split into the tasting room above, from which you can peer through paneled glass floors into the wine production facility below.”
 I loved being able to wander upstairs with my wine and see how it’s being made right below my feet!
 Take a bottle onto the back deck and listen to some great music (I bet you can guess what might be playing) while you sip.